 This college-level course follows the BC Calculus outline prescribed by the College Board and prepares students to take the AP Calculus BC Exam for possible college credit.
 It includes all Calculus AB topics plus additional material including the calculus of parametric and polar curves, vectors, Euler's method, improper integrals, advanced techniques of integration, and sequences and series.
 This course is equivalent to the content taught in a full year of college calculus.
 Graphing calculators will be used extensively.
-Students entering high school in 2014 or after must take the corresponding Advanced Placement (AP) examination in order to receive the 1.25 GPA multiplier.
+Students must take the corresponding Advanced Placement (AP) examination in order to receive the 1.25 GPA multiplier.

-Independent Study in Mathematics
+Independent Study in Mathematics: College Prep